Panulirus marginatus

-Panulirus marginatus, the Hawaiian spiny lobster, is a species of spiny lobster in the family Palinuridae which is endemic to the Hawaiian Islands.
+Panulirus marginatus, also known as the Hawaiian spiny lobster, banded spiny lobster, or ula in Hawaiian, is a species of spiny lobster in the family Palinuridae which is endemic to the Hawaiian Islands.
 It is the subject of extensive commercial and recreational fisheries.

-It is known as ʻula in Hawaiian.

 Description

-The species can reach a total body length of about 40 cm with their carapace length reaching about 12 cm.
+P. marginatus can reach a total body length of about 40cm, with their carapace length reaching about 12cm.
 They have an exoskeleton that encases them and protects them from predators.
 This exoskeleton is molted periodically as the lobster grows and ages.
 Shortly after molting the lobsters are in a more vulnerable state and therefore go deep into their hiding so that they can be safer until their carapace hardens once again.
-Spiny Lobsters do not have the large claws like some other lobster species.
+Spiny lobsters do not have the large claws like some other lobster species.

 Distribution & habitat

-This species is endemic to the Hawaiian Islands.
-Ranging from the Hawaiian Islands to the Northwest where the Pearl and Hermes Atoll is.
-They have also been found around Laysan Island.
-They are usually found in shallow waters but have been found up to 143m beneath the surface.
+P. marginatus is endemic to the Hawaiian Islands, as their colloquial name Hawaiian spiny lobster implies.
+They can found anywhere from the Hawaiian Islands to the Pearl and Hermes Atoll is, and have also been found around Laysan Island.

+They are usually found in shallow, warm waters around 62m deep and between 23 - 24°C (73.4 - 75.2°F).
 They are nocturnal and known to hide in protected spaces under rocks and in crevices.

-Human use
+Human consumption

-They have always been used as a food source.
-They are easy to find and catch due to often being found in shallow waters, however they are now a protected species in Hawaii and therefore guarded by specific laws to preserve their population.
-No Spiny Lobsters may be caught between May-August and no females with eggs may be taken.
-The minimum legal size to take when all other stipulations have been met is a carapace 3.25 inches in length.
+P. marginatus are often eaten, raw or cooked.
+They are easy to find and catch due to often being found in shallow waters, however they are now a protected species in Hawaii and regulations work to maintain their population.
+These regulations state that no spiny lobsters may be caught between May-August, and no females with eggs may ever be taken.

 Cultural significance

-The species was historically used in place of pigs during sacrificial offerings to gods.
+P. marginatus was sometimes used in place of pigs during religious sacrificial offerings.